 Your resume is a critical job search tool.
 Use these tips to create a document that can help you successfully find jobs as a Traffic and Production Manager:

-1. Use headers, up to two different fonts and the table tool as you prepare to format your resume.
-You should also realize that some sections are better in a paragraph form while others should be in a list format.
+1. Use headers, up to two different fonts, and the table tool as you prepare to format your resume.
+You should also realize that some sections are better in paragraph form while others should be in a list format.